 I have also reviewed British Airways in Business Class or Club World on a number of occasions:

 Seats in First Class are bigger, softer, and more private (see photo above).
 They also offer significantly more storage on most planes.
 They all offer aisle access, and the First Class cabin looks utterly stylish.
-They say “we’ll turn your seat into a 198cm (6ft 6in) fully flat bed with a luxurious quilted mattress, crisp white cotton duvet and pillow while you slip into a pair of our wonderfully soft cotton pyjamas”.
+They say, “we’ll turn your seat into a 198cm (6ft 6in) fully flat bed with a luxurious quilted mattress, crisp white cotton duvet, and pillow while you slip into a pair of our wonderfully soft cotton pajamas”.
 I can’t describe it better myself; British Airways First really is a very good product.

-Yes the Business Class seat goes flat, but it is thinner, which means less privacy when you are trying to sleep to the point that you can feel quite vulnerable to passing traffic on these thin seats.
-Of course, if you have a non-aisle seat you will feel less vulnerable but you do not currently get aisle access from a non-aisle seat, so you have to climb over neighbours to get out.
-This will change with the new BA Club Class seat design but for now, this is a poor effort for Business Class and explains why British Airways comes quite low down in my top 10 Business Class Airlines.
-I am not a deep sleeper and the feeling of being trapped in my seat to avoid climbing over a neighbour during a flight, or even worse, having a neighbour climb over you mid-sleep, means I do not sleep well in this class.
+Yes, the Business Class seat goes flat, but it is thinner, which means less privacy when you are trying to sleep to the point that you can feel quite vulnerable to passing traffic on these thin seats.
+Of course, if you have a non-aisle seat, you will feel less vulnerable, but you do not currently get aisle access from a non-aisle seat, so you have to climb over neighbors to get out.
+This will change with the new BA Club Class seat design, but for now, this is a poor effort for Business Class and explains why British Airways comes quite low down in my top 10 Business Class Airlines.
+I am not a deep sleeper and the feeling of being trapped in my seat to avoid climbing over a neighbor during a flight, or even worse, having a neighbor climb over you mid-sleep means I do not sleep well in this class.

-You get pyjamas in First, not in Business Class.
+You get pajamas in First, not in Business Class.
 The amenity kit is also better.
-In First you get a pretty Liberty London amenity kit.
-They were first introduced on selected flights between London and Los Angeles in January 2017, and have now been rolled out across the rest of the First class network.
+In First, you get a pretty Liberty London amenity kit.
+They were first introduced on selected flights between London and Los Angeles in January 2017 and have now been rolled out across the rest of the First-class network.
 The stylish washbags have a contemporary look, using prints from Liberty London’s textiles archive.
-The women’s version features the eye-catching ‘Christelle’ oriental inspired floral print, and comes with a convenient wristlet.
+The women’s version features the eye-catching ‘Christelle’ oriental-inspired floral print and comes with a convenient wristlet.
 The men’s washbag is made of a black embossed textured exterior, with ‘Felix Raison’ paisley motif printed lining.
 The kits contain a range of well-being products provided by Aromatherapy Associates.
 You can read about the best Airline Amenity Kits.

-h3>British Airways First Class Vs Business Class Food
+British Airways First Class vs. Business Class Food

 Neither First of Business Class on BA offer the best food in the sky; you can read my various BA reviews for a detailed run down.
 IMHO, there is little to choose between the food, at least nothing that would justify the extra expense.